SabotagePerformanceAppraisals/fans-of-less/index.md

 rebadging traditional specifiers and coordinators with Agile-sounding names.

-Saying *yes* to agility means saying *no* to things that are mischaracterized as Agile:
+Saying *yes* to agility means saying *no* to things that are mischaracterized as Agile.
+Here are some things we can do instead:
-* eliminate processes not owned by teams,
+* eliminate processes not owned by teams
-* eliminate unnecessary intermediate layers and handoffs, (e.g. [people mislabeled "Product Owners" who actually own only one team instead of the whole Product](https://seattlescrum.com/downloads/Why-Scrum-Isnt-Making-Your-Organization-Very-Agile-Product-Owner-Misconceptions.pdf){:target="_blank"})
+* eliminate unnecessary intermediate layers and handoffs (e.g. [people mislabeled "Product Owners" who actually own only one team instead of the whole Product](https://seattlescrum.com/downloads/Why-Scrum-Isnt-Making-Your-Organization-Very-Agile-Product-Owner-Misconceptions.pdf){:target="_blank"})
 * eliminate unnecessary process-imposed role segregation (e.g. various kinds of crypto-project-managers)
-* eliminate software tools that affect the way teams manage their Product Backlogs and Sprint Backlogs,
+* eliminate software tools that affect the way teams manage their Product Backlogs and Sprint Backlogs
-* eliminate the obsession with quantitative measures,
+* eliminate the obsession with quantitative measures
-* learn to detect other traditional practices relabeled and disguised as "Agile."
+* learn to detect other traditional practices relabeled and disguised as "Agile"

 In 2001, when helping craft the [Agile Manifesto](https://agilemanifesto.org){:target="_blank"}, Alistair Cockburn made an observation that still resonates: